matique/rows_controller/README.md

 The model class can be retrieved with the helper model_class.

+## Rails 8

+RowsController 3.2.* is intended for Rails 8+.
+In particular, *turbo stream* is used for row deletion.
+Older Rails versions may use "gem 'rows_controller', '= 3.1.7'".

 ## Rails 7

 RowsController 3.1.* is intended for Rails 7.